 Matador - A larger truck/lorry for towing the heavier towed guns.
 Statistically it is identical to the Lorry except it has a tad bit more fuel.
 The Matador was manufactured by AEC.
 It costs 50 prestige.

 Truck - Statistically the same as the Opel Blitz and Bedford QLD in the game.
 The U.S. had three manufacturers (GMC, Studebaker/Reo, and International Harvester) building nearly identical trucks (all were 6WD 2 1/2 ton trucks with rear tandem axles) to fill the same role.
 Thus, a generic name is actually fitting here, although "Deuce" would have been a better fit ("Deuce" was a nickname given to all 2 1/2 ton 6x6 trucks).
 The Opel Blitz and the Bedford QLD were 4-wheeled (single rear axle), and thus were not "Deuces".

 Towed units only have a movement range of 1 on their own, so they essentially require transports in order to be effective.
 Their extreme reliance on transports means that while they can fire and then move without difficulty, they can rarely move and then fire.
-On the other hand, towed units tend to have larger and more powerful guns than their self-propelled versions.
+On the other hand, towed units tend to have larger and more powerful guns than self-propelled versions.

 Afrika Corps - Virtually all of the Italian towed units have identical stats compared with the German versions, with nothing larger than what a truck can pull.
 Unfortunately, they do not have access to half-track transports, which is a painful limitation, especially with all the desert terrain.

 At first glance, it appears that AA simply gets better as time goes on.
 However, I'd like to note a few things.